zaritskylab/metalspy/README.md

 3. Positional encoding - same as Baseline but with positional encoding
 4. Yeo Johnson - same as Positional encoding but the histogram representation is computed after Yeo Johnson transform is applied.
 5. Yeo Johnson permutation test - this is a permutation test of Yeo Johson pipeline.
 6. 4 Metals classifier - all the pipelines from (1) to (5) are single metal classification pipelines, an input is a single metal channel.
 This pipeline combines the probabilities of 4 pipelines applied on 4 non corrupted metals in our data: Magnesium, Iron, Copper and Zinc.

-Each pipeline execution can be configured with different histogram representation size, include/exclude outlier cores, specify the classification metal, and `p` (percentile) thrshold used for outlier (or hotspots) removal.
+Each pipeline execution can be configured with different histogram representation size, include/exclude outlier cores, specify the classification metal, and `p` (percentile) threshold used for outlier (or hotspots) removal.

 ### Baseline
 ```sh